Ill-fitting shoes that are the leading cause of foot pain and foot problems: 8 out of 10 people’s shoes fit incorrectly.

 2. Drop In:

 If you do not have any particular concerns requiring a chiropodist assessment, you can stop by our foot clinic during office hours.
-Our in-clinic footwear specialists can then help you guide you through the shoes we carry in our shop and help you find the shoe that fits best.
+Our knowledgeable staff can then help you guide you through the shoes we carry in our shop and help you find the shoe that fits best.

 Shoes that fit properly can help treat and even prevent just about every foot condition and common foot problem.
 This includes (but is certainly not limited to):